bptlab/model-driven-RPA/README.md

 - RPA Framework: make sure you have [rpa framework](https://rpaframework.org/#installation) installed
 - [MdRPA Library](https://github.com/bptlab/MdRPA_Library): in order to execute robot framework bots using the UI Models please execute the following command in you cmd "pip install mdrpaLibrary"

+**_NOTE:_** To ensure the best experience we recommend using Firefox as your browser while testing or working with this project.

 #### Installation Steps
 - In the backend folder run the command "npm i"